Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Above The Chaos, ~80% of Homes, Schools, and Workplaces are Fostering Chronic Illness.md

 The basic mechanism can be conceptualized as:

 1. Prolonged exposure to Toxins (Biotoxins, Chemicals, etc.)
-2. From our food and environment
+2. Primarily from our food and environment
-3. Triggering Activation of the Immune System in those who are genetically susceptible
+3. Triggering Activation of the Immune System, especially in those who are most genetically susceptible
 4. Leading to the release of inflammatory molecules called Cytokines
 5. Leading to [[Chronic Inflammation]]
-6. Leading to a range of symptoms, health issues and [[Chronic Disease]], from depression, to fatigue, to cognitive impairment, to digestive issues, musculoskeletal pain, obesity, Parkinson's, Alzheimers, etc.
+6. Leading to a range of symptoms, health issues and [[Chronic Disease]], from depression, to fatigue, to cognitive impairment, to digestive issues, heart issues, musculoskeletal pain, obesity, Parkinson's, Alzheimers, etc.

-In simple terms, the core driver of an array of chronic disease and suffering is inflammation resulting from the response of the immune system to toxins in our food, drink, and environment.
+In simple terms, the core driver of an array of chronic disease and [[Suffering]] is inflammation resulting from the response of the immune system to toxins in our food, drink, and environment.
 ____
 ## Sources of Toxins